When & How to Switch Car Insurance Companies: Complete Guide for 2026

 What information do I need to get car insurance quotes?

 You'll need your driver's license number, vehicle identification number (VIN), current coverage details including limits and deductibles, complete driving history for all household drivers, home address, estimated annual mileage, and information about vehicle safety features.
 Also gather details about current discounts you receive and any special coverage needs.
-Having this information readily available speeds up the quote process significantly.
-Inaccurate or incomplete information can result in quotes that don't match your actual premium once the policy is issued.
+Having this information readily available speeds up the quote process and ensures the quotes you receive closely match your actual issued premium.

 Can I switch car insurance companies if I'm financing my vehicle?